twinstar6980/Twinning.Documentation/english/usage.md

 		Disables the name filtering behavior of the command executor.
 By default, the tool will match the extension of the file path of the command input, unmatched methods will not be displayed to the user.
 When disabled, all functions will be displayed.

+	* `command_notification_time_limit` : `null | bigint` = `15000`

+		Command notification time limit.
+If the vaild execution duration exceeds this value (in milliseconds) after a command has completed, a system notification will be pushed to alert the user to set up the configuration.
+Setting to null will disable notifications.

 	* `byte_stream_use_big_endian` : `boolean` = `false`

 		Use big end-order for internal byte stream operations.
 This option is necessary for some big-endian file processing.
 It is disabled by default, because most of the time the user is dealing with little-endian files.